virtualritz/nsi-docs/docs/wip.rst

 parts of the API.

-The current documentation has new naming suggestions for some parameters, attributes and nodes that are marked with exclamation marks **(!)**.
+The current documentation has new naming suggestions for some arguments, attributes and nodes that are marked with exclamation marks **(!)**.

 If you see a name writte dfferently below the current name and marked